Propel Philanthropy Supports Social Impact Infrastructure Building

-Propel Philanthropy asks funders to fuel our future with social impact infrastructure support.
+Propel Philanthropy asks funders to build the social impact infrastructure we all need.
 If you want a well-built house, you need a solid foundation.
 You also need plumbing, heating, and electricity.
 Social Impact Infrastructure Organizations (SIIOs) are the indispensable backbone for the philanthropic, nonprofit, and civil society sectors.
-We are the resource builders, conveners, networks, platforms, trainers, educators, researchers, media outlets, and advocates needed to build the future we all want to see.
+They are the resource builders, conveners, networks, platforms, trainers, educators, researchers, media outlets, and advocates needed to build the future we all want to see.

 Blue Patten Background